Kiran-Bose/supreme/README.md

 <details>
 <summary>Git Update</summary>

-#### If the package is installed running '. install' mentioned in Git install section, running it again will prompt for update if any.
+#### If the package is installed running '. install.sh' mentioned in Git install section, running it again will prompt for update if any.

 * cd into the cloned directory:
 ```bash